weilandia/coding-for-managers/deployment/README.md

 ## Debugging

-When visiting your deployed app for the first time, you may experiece
+When visiting your deployed app for the first time, you may experiece an error or two.
 1. If this happens to you, check your Heroku logs in the terminal:

   ```s